 LEGO WHITE VEHICLE CAR TRUCK HINGE SUNROOF MIX LOT

-LEGO BLACK VEHICLE CAR TRUCK HINGE ROOF MIX LOT
+LEGO CAR TRUCK HINGE VEHICLE ROOF MULTI COLOR MIX LOT

-LEGO WHITE CAR TRUCK HINGE VEHICLE ROOF MIX LOT
+LEGO VEHICLE CAR TRUCK HINGE ROOF WINDSCREEN MIX LOT

 SAGGING CAR DOORS?
 FIX YOUR HINGE IN 30 MINUTES OR LESS.